 Aug.
 2016 Status Statement: Meeting progress target Nov.
-2015 Status Statement: Meeting progress target
+2015 Status Statement: Meeting progress target Mid Yoar Brogross Papart: The Neel Lewitz College Student Inventory (CSI) is now a standard element of the

 Mid-Year Progress Report: The Noel-Levitz College Student Inventory (CSI) is now a standard element of the entry process for all students that have been accepted for service into the TRiO Student Support Services program.
 Since spring 2015, 100% of students admitted to the program (150 total as of August 4, 2016) have completed the CSI and discussed their results with their TRiO Advisor.
-In each case, the student's strengths and challenges, as identified in their CSI report, are incorporated into the first Individual Student Plan they develop with their TRiO Advisor as leverage points for increasing their academic success in the semester/year to follow.
-TRiO Advisors regularly revisit those opportunities for student growth identified by the CSI in follow up meetings throughout the year, providing long term individualized coaching to support the students in their development.
+In each case, the student's strengths and challenges, as identified in their CSI report, are incorporated into the first Individual Student Plan they develop with their TRiO Advisor segularly revisit those opportunities for student growth identified by the CSI in follow up meetings throughout the year, providing long term individualized coaching to support the students in their development.